Home >About NHT > Meet the Team

 Ms. Hanlin has over 20 years experience in the multifamily housing industry.
 She spent over eight years with a national real estate syndicator where she held several positions, including Assistant Vice President.
 While with the syndicator, Ms. Hanlin was part of the asset management department, which was responsible for a portfolio of over 375 market and affordable housing properties.
 Ms. Hanlin also spent over six years with an asset management firm where she was Vice President of Asset Management.
 During her tenure there, she was responsible for an affordable housing portfolio of approximately 315 properties (38,000 units) located throughout the United States, Puerto Rico, and the Virgin Islands, with an initial debt and equity acquisition value in excess of $1 billion.
 Ms. Hanlin also worked as Senior Asset Manager/Vice President for a HUD contractor that provided technical support for the Special Assistance Workout Team (SWAT).
 She also spent several years as a consultant and worked as a sub-contractor with several HUD contractors for the Departmental Enforcement Center and the Office of Multifamily Housing.

-Tracy Kaufman joined the National Housing Trust in March of 2003 as the Director of the National Preservation Initiative.
-Ms. Kaufman is responsible for the development and implementation of this three year public policy initiative that is raising awareness of and developing innovative solutions to the complex issues surrounding the preservation of affordable, multifamily housing.
+Tracy Kaufman joined the National Housing Trust in 2003 and oversees the Trust's work on state and local public policy initiatives that are raising awareness of and developing innovative solutions to the complex issues surrounding the preservation of affordable, multifamily housing.
+She is responsible for developing a comprehensive national database of state preservation policies and programs (www.prezcat.org

 Prior to joining the Trust, Ms. Kaufman was a Project Manager at Aspen Systems Corporation where she was responsible for managing HUD's University Partnerships Clearinghouse.
 In that capacity, Ms. Kaufman coordinated grantee and technical assistance meetings, peer reviews, national conferences, newsletters, and publications.
 She was also responsible for a Web site that received more than 70,000 hits each month.
 In her capacity as Project Manager, Ms. Kaufman prepared budgets and tracked the financial status of the contract, managed full time project staff as well as freelance personnel, generated new business opportunities, and ensured that all projects meet deadlines, budgets and high quality levels.